libprima/prima/README_py_win.txt

 python -m pip install pdfo

-You may need to replace 'python' with 'python3' in the command if you use Python3.
 If this command runs successfully, PDFO is installed.
 You can then test the installation by the following command: